Azure-Samples/azure-search-openai-demo/docs/customization.md

 ### Improving Azure AI Search results

 If the problem is with Azure AI Search (step 2 above), the first step is to check what search parameters you're using.
 Generally, the best results are found with hybrid search (text + vectors) plus the additional semantic re-ranking step, and that's what we've enabled by default.
 There may be some domains where that combination isn't optimal, however.
+Check out this blog post which [evaluates AI search strategies](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167) for a better understanding of the differences.

+You can also try:

+- Adding additional metadata to the "content" field, like the document title, so that it can be matched in the search results.
+Modify [searchmanager.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/searchmanager.py) to include more text in the `content` field.
+- Making additional fields searchable by the full text search step.
+For example, the "sourcepage" field is not currently searchable, but you could make that into a `SearchableField` with `searchable=True` in [searchmanager.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/searchmanager.py).
+A change like that requires [re-building the index](https://learn.microsoft.com/azure/search/search-howto-reindex#change-an-index-schema).
+- Using function calling to search by particular fields, like searching by the filename.
+See this blog post on [function calling for structured retrieval](https://blog.pamelafox.org/2024/03/rag-techniques-using-function-calling.html).
+- Using a different splitting strategy for the documents, or modifying the existing ones, to improve the chunks that are indexed.
+You can find the currently available splitters in [textsplitter.py](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/prepdocslib/textsplitter.py).

 #### Configuring parameters in the app